Strong winds forecast for Los Angeles threaten area's fight against fires

 “We’re absolutely better prepared,” LA County Fire Chief Anthony Marrone said when asked what will be different from a week ago, when hurricane-force winds propelled multiple fires across the parched, brush-filled region that hasn’t seen rain in more than eight months.

+There have been more than a dozen wildfires in Southern California since Jan.
+1, mostly in the greater Los Angeles area.
+The latest started late Monday in a dry riverbed in Oxnard, about 55 miles (about 89 kilometers) northwest of Los Angeles, and was burning in an agricultural area.

-The winds are predicted to pick up late Monday into early Tuesday, but they are not expected to reach hurricane-force like last week.
-However, they could ground firefighting aircraft, Marrone said, warning if winds reach 70 mph (112 kph), “it’s going to be very difficult to contain that fire.”
+The winds are predicted to pick up starting early Tuesday and continue through midday Wednesday, according to the National Weather Service.
+They are not expected to reach hurricane-force like last week, but they could ground firefighting aircraft, Marrone said, warning if winds reach 70 mph (112 kph), “it’s going to be very difficult to contain that fire.”

 Fire officials advised residents in high-risk areas to just leave home – and not wait for formal evacuation orders — if they sense danger.